MalakaSupun/DynamicWalls-The-gnome-wallpaper-slider/README.md

 <d align='justify'>

-To Change the wallpaper consonantly for given time...............
+To Change the wallpaper consonantly in given time...
 ## Introduction

 I started this project because Ubuntu did not have a built-in wallpaper slider.
 This tool aims to fill that gap by providing an easy-to-use solution for automatically changing wallpapers at specified intervals.